aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 The container image is built and pushed to Amazon ECR.
 This image is used for training the ML model.

+#### Run the `sagemaker-snowflake-example-1p.ipynb` notebook (Optional)

+This notebook does not create a custom training container but rather uses the “bring your own script” mode of SageMaker Training.
+We use the SageMaker XGBoost container and provide additional scripts in the `src` directory as part of the `source_dir` parameter to the `Estimator`.
+These additional scripts were earlier packaged as part of the custom container.
+In this approach, the `Estimator` automatically provides all files present in the `src` directory to the container on startup.
+The `requirements.txt` file that lists the `snowflake-connector-python` Python package as a dependency is also included in the `src` directory and this package is installed automatically on container startup.

 #### Train the ML model using a SageMaker Training job